Mohagames205/pm-4-installer/README.md

 # Usage
 1. Put the file in the folder you want to install PocketMine-MP 4.
 2. Run the file by double clicking on it
 3. Done!
-You can start up the server by running the `startserver.bat` script in the PocketMine-MP folder.
+You can start up the server by running the `startserver.bat` script in the PocketMine-MP folder NOT `start.cmd`, that won't work.

 # WARNING!
 You will first need to enable dev-builds in `pocketmine.yml`